d-v-d-k/DarkMode.cs/README.md

 }
 ```

-# Inherit
+## Inherit
-You can also inherit the current Windows User Dark/Light Mode preference to this Form.
+You can also instead inherit the current Windows User Dark/Light Mode preference to this Form.

 Usage: `DarkMode.Inherit(form);`

-Can only Inherit on Windows Operating Systems that support Dark Mode (Window 10/11), otherwise Inherit will automatically default to standard Light Mode (change this with `DarkMode.UserDefault`).
+Can only Inherit on Windows versions that support Dark Mode (Window 10/11), otherwise Inherit will automatically default to standard Light Mode (change this with `DarkMode.UserDefault`).

+## Disable
+Revert this Form back to standard 'Light Mode' style defaults.

+Usage: `DarkMode.Disable(form);`